shervinea/cheatsheet-translation/tr/deep-learning-tips-and-tricks.md

 **21. Epoch ― In the context of training a model, epoch is a term used to refer to one iteration where the model sees the whole training set to update its weights.**

-&#10230; Epoch ― Bir modelin eğitimi kapsamında, modelin ağırlıklarını güncellemek için tüm eğitim setini kullandığı bir yinelemeye ifade etmek için kullanılan bir terimdir.
+&#10230; Dönem (Epok/Epoch) ― Bir modelin eğitimi kapsamında, modelin ağırlıklarını güncellemek için tüm eğitim setini kullandığı bir yinelemeye ifade etmek için kullanılan bir terimdir.

 <br>